ingkebil/development/python/README.md

     return bar + 1
 ```

-The not-so-intuative part is that you need to configure the logging module to see any output from these calls.
+The not-so-intuitive part is that you need to configure the logging module to see any output from these calls.
 Luckily we can reduce the setup to a simple function call most of the time using the [coloredlogs][coloredlogs] package.
 During e.g. your CLI initialization include:

 ```python
 import click